Best Running Hydration Vests of 2026

 Some reviewers found the Osprey Dura vest to lack adjustability.
 But for us, we had no issue getting the fit dialed in.

-Similar to traditional Osprey backpacking packs or day packs, it has a hipbelt adjustment and adjustments at the back of the hips.
+Similar to traditional Osprey backpacking packs or Osprey day packs, it has a hipbelt adjustment and adjustments at the back of the hips.
 Plus the dual sternum strap on an adjustable height rail helped everything get dialed in.
 The rear hip adjustment is awkward to adjust at first.
 But once we got the sweet spot set, we could leave it alone and rely on the chest strap to deal with weight fluctuations in the pack.

 We found the front soft bottle pockets to be on the narrow side.
 While we were able to store our skinnier bottles in there, they stood a little tall out of the top of the pocket.